-A portion of the CO2 for these projects is captured from hydrogen manufacturing plants, producing "blue hydrogen" - hydrogen with reduced GHG emissions
+A portion of the CO2 for these projects is captured from hydrogen manufacturing plants, producing "blue hydrogen"

-- (1) Per the Global CCS Institute. - (2) Canadian Natural is an 80% working interest owner in Quest. - (3) Canadian Natural is a 50% owner in North West Redwater (NWR).
+- (1) 6th largest globally, per the Global CCS Institute. - (2) Canadian Natural is an 90% working interest owner in Quest.
+(3) Canadian Natural is a 50% owner in North West Redwater (NWR)